 Niki Q about 1 year ago from MI,USA

 This is a really heart warming story.
 I have nothing but respect for Alferd for his dedication and passion to better himself.
 His teacher puts my heart at ease knowing that there are still people out there who will take it upon themselves to help someone in need like that.
 Props to them both.

 Matthew about 1 year ago from Lexington, KY

 WOW!!!! so interesting.

-meliyah about 1 year ago from yuma arizona
+meliyah over 1 year ago from yuma arizona